-Fraternity & Sorority Recruitment at FAU
+Fraternity & Sorority Recruitment

 Membership in a fraternity or sorority is through a mutual selection process, known as recruitment or intake.
-Participating in recruitment provides an excellent opportunity to meet people and learn more about the fraternity and sorority community but in no way requires you to join a chapter.
+Participating in recruitment or intake provides an excellent opportunity to meet people and learn more about the fraternity and sorority community but in no way requires you to join a chapter.

 If you are an incoming freshman, you will have an opportunity to meet with our Fraternity & Sorority Ambassadors during your Orientation.
 They can answer any questions you have and give you all the information you need to get involved.

-Here is specific information on Recruitment/Intake:
+Here is specific information on each councils' Recruitment/Intake:

 Fraternity Recruitment Open House is an opportunity for potential members to get information about the Interfraternity Council (IFC) Fraternities and their recruitment schedule, by visiting individual chapter tables.